manwar/theweeklychallenge/content/blog/advent-calendar-2019.md

 ***

 ### With great pleasure, we announce our first **Advent Calendar**.
-Through out the festive season, you can expect interesting challenges with complete analytic solutions.
+In this festive season, you can expect interesting challenges with complete analytic solutions.

 ***